 Signed by Václav Havel, Lech Wałęsa and József Antall a few months before the dissolution of the Warsaw Pact, the declaration laid the foundations and put in place a long-term framework for the modern forms of political, economic and cultural cooperation in Central Europe.

-It was motivated by the desire to eliminate the remnants of the communist bloc, to overcome historic animosities between Central European countries, and to successfully accomplish social transformation and join in the Western and European integration process.
+It was motivated by the desire to eliminate the remnants of the communist bloc, overcome historic animosities between Central European countries, and successfully accomplish social transformation and join in the Western and European integration process.

 It was especially in the initial period of its existence that what became known as the Visegrád Group played its most important role during accession talks with NATO and the EU.